Super-Tonks-Girardeau Quench in the Extended Bose-Hubbard Model: Few-body systems

 We begin our numerical analysis with just three atoms.
 In Fig.~\ref{fig:overlapsIII} we show fidelities $F(\beta)$ between the ground states for the abovementioned parameters and the eigenstates of the corresponding Hamiltonians $H^-$.
 We observe that in the case of the parameters belonging to region I [vide Fig.~\ref{fig:overlapsIII}(a)] and region III [vide Fig.~\ref{fig:overlapsIII}(c)] the maximal fidelity is almost equal to $1$.
 It means that these states are very similar to some of the excited states of the corresponding $H^-$ Hamiltonians, i.e., they have superpartners.
 In contrast, the state belonging to region II turns out to be a superposition of many eigenstates of $H^-$ --- exactly as for the two-body system.
 This suggests that after a quench $U\to-U$, the ground states from regions I and from region III will be stable, whereas the ground state from the region II will not.

-We confirm these predictions based on the spectral analysis by studying the full dynamical problem using TDVP.
+We confirm these predictions based on the spectral analysis by studying the full dynamical problem using the time-dependent variational principle (TDVP) \cite{Yang2020}.
 We track the dynamics of the density profiles and the second-order correlation function defined as The time evolution of these quantities after quenching is shown in Fig.~\ref{fig:3_tev_nis}.
 As expected, the systems in regions I and III are insensitive to the quench.
 This is not the case for the system with parameters from region II [vide Fig.~\ref{fig:3_tev_nis}(b)], in which we observe expansion.
 Clearly, expansion of the state is visible both on the level of density profile and in the two-body correlation function.
 This phenomenon, the expansion of the state despite the drastic increase in the attraction between atoms, can also be observed for a bit larger systems.
 For $N=4,6$ and $8$ bosons and parameters from region II, we use DMRG \cite{itensor} to find the corresponding ground states and then the TDVP to study dynamics after the quench.
-The results for dynamics of the $G_2$ function, presented in Fig.~\ref{fig:468_tev}, show qualitatively the same dynamical features dynamics as for $N=3$ atoms --- the quenched system seems to evaporate.
+The results for dynamics of the $G_2$ function, presented in Fig.~\ref{fig:468_tev}, show qualitatively the same features as dynamics for $N=3$ atoms --- the quenched system seems to evaporate.

 The number of atoms and the time of evolution are very limited due to numerical difficulties.
+After a quench, the GS of $H^+$ becomes a highly excited eigenstate of $H^-$ (if there is a superpartner) or a superposition of some highly excited eigenstates (if there is not).
+As a consequence, the entanglement of a system grows rapidly during evolution, making the numerically accessible time scales not sufficiently long to distinguish stable systems from evaporating ones.
 Nevertheless, examples provided here confirm that existence of three regions of parameters defining the outcome of sTG quench is not only a feature of two-body problem, but is true for larger systems.

 We treat few-body systems as an intermediate step and do not prepare a sTG quench diagram akin to that presented in Fig.~\ref{fig:stg_diagram_2atom}.
 Moreover, we expect that precise boundaries between these three regions will change as $N$ is increased.
 Conjectural form of such a diagram in thermodynamic limit will be presented in the next section.